jalder89/Emily-AI-GPT/README.md

 ## Installation

-To use this app you'll need access to OpenAI API, a Slack App, a way to host the app, and a MongoDB database for hosting the AI's conversational memory.
-I'm not launching this into hosted general availability on my own at this time, so you'll need to do the lifting on your end.
+To host this app yourself you will need access to OpenAI API, a Slack App, a way to host the app, and a MongoDB database for hosting the AI's conversational memory.
+You can try out a non-production version of Emily AI by installing the development app here: https://www.emilyai.net

 To set things setup, follow these steps(Mac):